bem/bem-sdk/README.md

 ### isElem(str)

-Checks whether string `str` is element of a block.
+Checks whether string is element of a block.

 Example: